Colorful Strips: Introduction

-Partial answers to this problem are known: first, Mani and Pach~\cite{decompball} proved that any 33-cover of the plane by unit disks can be decomposed into two $1$-covers.
-This implies that the function $f$ exists for unit disks, but it could still be exponential in $k$.
+Partial answers to this problem are known: Pach~\cite{PDMPC80} referenced an unpublished manuscript by Mani and Pach~\cite{decompball} showing that any 33-cover of the plane by unit disks can be decomposed into two $1$-covers.
+This would imply that the function $f$ exists for unit disks, but could still be exponential in $k$.
 Recently, Tardos and T\'{o}th~\cite{TT07} proved that any 43-cover by translated copies of a triangle can be decomposed into two $1$-covers.
 For the case of centrally symmetric convex polygons, Pach~\cite{Pach86} proved that $f$ is at most exponential in $k$.
-More than 20 years later, Pach and T{\'o}th~\cite{pachtoth} improved this by showing that $f(k,Q) = O(k^{2})$, and recently Aloupis et al.~\cite{Aloup2} proved that $f(k,Q)=O(k)$.
+More than 20 years later, Pach and T{\'o}th~\cite{pachtoth} improved this by showing that $f(k,Q) = O(k^{2})$, and was afterwards Aloupis et al.~\cite{Aloup2} proved that $f(k,Q)=O(k)$.
+Recently, Gibson and Varadarajan~\cite{Gib-Vara09} showed that the same property also holds for any arbitrary convex polygon $Q$.

-On the other hand, for the range space induced by arbitrary disks, Mani and Pach~\cite{decompball} (see also~\cite{pachindecomp}) proved that $f(2,Q)$ is unbounded: For any constant $c$, there exists a set of points that cannot be $2$-colored so that all open disks containing at least $c$ points are polychromatic.
+On the other hand, for the range space induced by arbitrary disks, Mani and Pach~\cite{decompball}~(see also~\cite{pachindecomp}) proved that $f(2,Q)$ is unbounded: for any constant $c$, there exists a set of points that cannot be $2$-colored so that all open disks containing at least $c$ points are polychromatic.
 Pach, Tardos and T{\'o}th~\cite{pachindecomp} obtained a similar result for the range spaces induced by the family of either non-axis-aligned strips, or axis-aligned rectangles.
-Specifically, for any integer $c$ there exist $c$-fold coverings with non-aligned strips that cannot be decomposed into two coverings (or equivalently, that cannot be $2$-colored).
+Specifically, for any integer $c$ there exist $c$-fold coverings with non-aligned strips that cannot be decomposed into two coverings (i.e., cannot be $2$-colored).
 The previous impossibilities constitute our main motivation for introducing the problem of $k$-coloring axis-aligned strips, and strips with a bounded number of orientations.

-\paragraph{Paper Organization.} In Section~\ref{sec_plane} we give (constructive) upper bounds on the values of $p(k,2)$ and $p'(k,2)$.
+\paragraph{Paper Organization.} In Section~\ref{sec_plane} we give constructive upper bounds on the functions $p$ and $p'$ for $d=2$.
 In Section~\ref{higher_dim} we consider higher-dimensional cases, as well as the computational complexity of finding a valid coloring.
 Section~\ref{sec_dual} concerns the dual problem of coloring strips with respect to points.
 Our lower and upper bounds are summarized in Table~\ref{tbl_res}.